noah-barkol/Automated-Garage-Parking-Assistant/README.md

 Board: Arduino Nano ESP32 (ABX00083)

 Note: Feel free to reference the source code that is titled finalGarage.ino.
 You can easily adjust distance thresholds and LED brightness to make the project work for different cars and situations.
-You can upload updated code onto the microcontroller by USB-C connection.
+To upload the updated code, plug your device into the microcontroller by USB-C connection.

 ## Required Libraries

-Make sure to install these from Arduino IDE → Sketch → Include Library → Manage Libraries...
+Install these libraries from Arduino IDE → Sketch → Include Library → Manage Libraries...

 | Library | Author | Purpose |
 |----------|---------|----------|